oicleevan/collatz/README.md

 **I'm writing it in the languages I know, try yours!**

+Even if someone else has already done a program in a language you know, you are still free to do it in that language, as long as there isn't any plagiarism involved.

 Please do your work in a subdirectory with your username, etc. `Java/oicleevan`.
 Feel free to submit a pull request!

 **-- [oicleevan](https://oicleevan.github.io/)**